 From Rhodo valley, the real enjoyment of trekking starts.
 On the way to Meesappulimala, we have to cross many streams.
 Waterfalls on the way, gives a fresh feeling for both mind and body.
 Enjoying the music of birds, the whistling sound of the Pine trees and the rhythm of the streams on the way to your destination.
 You may get chance to see wild animals on your way.
 At the peek of Meesappulimala, you can feel the gentle touch of the clouds, a never before experience of your life.
 You hae reached at an altitude of 8,661 feet from the sea level.
 Look around the have a panoramic view of Anamudi, the highest peak in the Western Ghats the Mattupetty and Anayirangal reservoirs, and the neighbouring state Tamilnadu.

-Enjoy trekking, watch the nature, the verities of flowers, trees, birds and butterflies, the music of the nature, the freshness of the nature.
+Enjoy trekking, watch the nature, feel the nature, the verities of flowers, trees, birds and butterflies, the music of the nature, the freshness of the nature.
 Make your minds fresh and relaxed.
 Enjoy the nature fully as a trekking enthusiast.
+Spent your weekend with the nature.

 Things to know